 Mar Sarkis (Saint Sergius)

 It's a typical hidden church of the Qadisha valley, showing the built-in amphora used to lower the echo.
 It is a Syriac Catholic church, most probably dating from the 12th/13th century.
-The old paintings are disappearing very quickly, only few colors can be now seen.

 Author: Tom @ Adventurous Travels